Avoid Scams

 Malware

 Hackers have become very creative at finding ways to steal from people.
-When sending bitcoin, always be sure to double or triple check the address you're sending to.
-Some malware programs, once installed, will change bitcoin addresses when they're pasted from a user's clipboard, so that all of the bitcoin unknowingly gets sent to the hacker's address instead.
+When sending bitcoin, always verify the entire receiving address — not just the first and last few characters.
+Some malware programs, once installed, will silently change bitcoin addresses when they're pasted from a user's clipboard, so that all of the bitcoin unknowingly gets sent to the attacker's address instead.
+Modern campaigns deliver such malware not only through directly installed software, but also through compromised open-source packages, fake repositories, and trojanized applications distributed via package managers and code-hosting platforms.
 Since there is little chance of reversing a bitcoin transaction once it's confirmed by the network, noticing this after the fact means it's too late and most likely can't be recovered.
 It's a good idea to be super-cautious about what programs you allow to have administrator access on your devices.
 An up-to-date, reputable virus scanner can also help but is not foolproof.

 Meet in Person

 When buying or selling bitcoin locally, a counterparty may ask you to meet in person to conduct the exchange.
 If it isn't a trusted party that you already know, this is a very risky proposition that could result in you getting robbed or injured.
 Con-artists have also been known to exchange counterfeit fiat currency in exchange for bitcoin.
-Consider using a peer-to-peer platform to escrow the funds in place of meeting in person.
+Consider using a non-custodial peer-to-peer platform with multisig or escrow features in place of meeting in person.

 Money Transfer Fraud

-Do not reply to emails or inbound communications from strangers telling you they need help moving some money, whereafter in exchange for your services, you'll get a portion of the funds.
+Do not reply to emails or inbound communications from strangers telling you they need help moving some money, where in exchange for your services, you'll get a portion of the funds.

 Phishing Emails